Florida teacher removed after berating student who didn’t stand for pledge

 BRADENTON, Fla.
-(WFLA) — A teacher in Bradenton, Florida, was removed from his Bradenton High School classroom after a viral TikTok appeared to show him berating a Latino student who apparently did not stand for the Pledge of Allegiance.
+(WFLA) — A teacher in Bradenton, Florida, was removed from the classroom after a viral TikTok appeared to show him berating a Latino student who apparently did not stand for the Pledge of Allegiance.

 The Manatee County School District confirmed the man shown in the video was removed from the classroom on Wednesday, but would not share his identity.
 A statement from the school district said the teacher no longer has contact with students and the district’s Office of Professional Standards is investigating the incident.